ImKKingshuk/Linjitsu/README.md

 ## Contributing

-Contributions to `Linjitsu` are highly welcomed!
+Contributions to `Linjitsu : The Ultimate Linux Package Manager` are highly welcomed!
 Feel free to report issues, suggest enhancements, or submit pull requests.
 Let's together make Linux package management more accessible, powerful, and efficient!

 ## Disclaimer